patternfly/angular-patternfly/README.md

 * Detailed description of the proposed changes
 * Follows the style rules for [javascript](eslint.yaml) and [html](.htmlhintrc).
 * Rebased onto the latest master commit
+* If you would like to become a maintainer, please see our [Contributing Guide](contributing.md)

 ### Unit Testing Required